mlibrary/about-amherst/src/content/community/2022-03-02-syncopation-citation-and-scholarly-publishing.md

 ---
 templateKey: community
-title: 'Syncopation, Citation, and Scholarly Publishing'
+title: Syncopation, Citation, and Scholarly Publishing
-summary: >-
-  Priscilla Lee (‘25) on decentering western tradition and how it can lead to greater bibliodiversity
+summary: Priscilla Lee (‘25) on decentering western tradition and how it can lead to greater bibliodiversity
 date: 2022-03-02T19:41:12.226Z
 ---
 Last semester, the Amherst Choral Society performed an a cappella arrangement of “Water Fountain” by tUnE-yArDs.
 When we received the sheet music in rehearsal, I was drawn to a curious two-measure phrase: “se pou zan-mi mwen, se pou zan-mi mwen.”
 A footnote explained that it was Haitian Creole for “It is for my friends, it is for my friends.”
 At Amherst College Press, we had just been working on promotion for[ *The Border of Lights Reader*](https://www.fulcrum.org/concern/monographs/1v53k057r?locale=en), an anthology of multimodal works about the 1937 massacre of Haitians and Dominicans of Haitian descent.
 This sent me down a Google spiral of tUnE-yArDs interviews, song critique, lyric analysis, and finally, to questions of cultural appropriation, epistemic justice, and bibliodiversity in open access publishing.